meieda/architecture-center/docs/microservices/logging-monitoring.md

 The article [Monitoring and diagnostics](../best-practices/monitoring.md) describes general best practices for monitoring an application.
 Here are some particular things to think about in the context of a microservices architecture.

 **Configuration and management**.
 Is logging and monitoring performed by a managed service, or by services deployed in the cluster?
 [Application Insights][app-insights] is Microsoft's managed Application Performance Management (APM) service.
 It has the advantage of being easy to deploy and configure, and provides an end-to-end solution for telemetry, monitoring, and analysis.
-Another options is to collect and store telemetry inside the cluster.
+Another option is to collect and store telemetry inside the cluster.
 This approach can have performance and cost benefits, especially at high scale.
 For more discussion of these options, see the section [Technology Options](#technology-options), below.

 **Ingestion rate**.
 What is the throughput at which the system can ingest telemetry events?
 What happens if that rate is exceeded?
 For example, the system may throttle clients, in which case telemetry data is lost, or it may downsample the data.
 Sometimes you can mitigate this problem by reducing the amount of data that you collect: